 Disclaimer: When working from home, I normally don’t look quite as put together as I do in that banner image there.
 I pretend to look something like this…

-When in reality, I look a little more like this (only less posed)…
+In reality, I look a little more like this (only less posed)…

-My point?
-It’s nice to not have to dress up for work.
+But my point is…it’s nice to not have to dress up for work.

 But that’s me.

-STEP 2: Decide what you want to do
+STEP 2: Decide what you wanna do

 Determine your strengths